 If a steel casing extending down to bedrock is used, the Department will measure the bedrock socket from the bottom of the casing to the bottom of the drilled bedrock excavation.
 If the Engineer is assured that a portion of the metal casing is embedded in solid bedrock, and upon the Engineer’s concurrence, the Department may include the embedded distance as a part of the bedrock socket.

 524.17 Basis of Payment.
-Payment is full compensation for performing required excavation; furnishing and placing steel casings; furnishing and placing reinforcing steel and concrete by free fall, pumping, or tremie method; removing casings; casings left in place; supplying equipment and performing slurry testing; supplying and disposing of slurry; and disposing excess excavated material.
+Payment is full compensation for performing required excavation; furnishing and placing steel casings; furnishing and placing reinforcing steel and concrete by free fall, pumping, or tremie method; removing casings; casings left in place; supplying equipment and performing slurry testing; supplying and disposing of slurry; disposing excess excavated material; and supplying and performing inspection equipment and testing.

 The Department will not pay for the cost of performing slurry tests before concreting.